wikiknights/cs-materials/src/intro-to-c/strings/strings-practice-answers.md

 }
 ```

-4. Write a function that receives a word and check if it is a palindrome.
+4. Write a function that receives a string and check if it is a palindrome.

+**Answer:**
 ```c
 #include <stdio.h>
 #include <ctype.h>